AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 Make the following modifications to your `composer.json` file:

 *  Add a `repositories` section beneath the `config` section.
 If your `composer.json` file contains a `repositories` section already, add these lines so that they appear before any repository that points to `https://repo.magento.com`.
-This placement causes the Git repositories to have a lower priority when the same package exists both places.
+This placement causes the Git repositories to have a higher priority when the same package exists in both places.

    ```json
    "repositories": {